perguth/android-opensource-apps/README.md

-# android-opensource-apps
+# Android Opensource Apps

-A curated list of opensource apps for Android
+> A curated list of opensource apps for Android